 Preventing the generation of waste is considered the most effective way of improving recycling rates, followed by reuse of materials, and then moving into recycling, recover and, eventually, disposal in landfill.

+Material re-use

+For the CSC it is expected that courses will reuse material within the college e.g. wood reused for joinery courses.

+For site accommodation this will not be possible, the loading/ unloading area is within a live construction site.

 Packaging